Blog

 5. Know the needs of the office

-As a proactive employee in your office, you need to know what needs to be done, what projects to prioritize, and what deadlines must be met.
+As a proactive employee in your office, you must know what needs to be done, what projects to prioritize, and what deadlines must be met.
 These are all integral to ensuring that work in the office will get done by the time it needs to be completed.
 Be helpful with tracking project due dates and maintaining important timelines.
 Not only will this show how aware you are of what is required at the time, but it also shows your boss how indispensable you are to the team.

 6. Socialize with your coworkers